matthuisman/frndlytv-for-channels/README.md

 Add a new source in Channels DVR Server and choose `M3U Playlist`.
 Fill out the form using your new playlist URL from above.

+Leave the EPG field blank.
+The playlist uses Gracenote IDs which will make [Channels](https://getchannels.com) automatically fetch the EPG.

 ## License